youngboy/engine-docs/source/troubleshooting.md

 **Why isn't data showing up in my dashboard?**

 We recommend double-checking that the Engine API key for the correct service is specified in the `ApolloEngine` constructor.

+**How do I check that the Engine Proxy is up and running?**

+There is a health check URL at `[engine-frontend-url]/.well-known/apollo/engine-health`, which returns an HTTP status of 200 if the server is running.

 **What is shown on the Engine Proxy logs?**